-If you entered a zip code from Alaska or Hawaii – we’re not quite ready; but we’re working on it.
-Please check back later this summer for updates.
+If you entered a location from Alaska or Hawaii – we’re not quite ready.
+Please check back later for updates.

-If you entered a zip code from a US territory (like Puerto Rico or Guam), we’re currently working on expanding the Mosquito Forecast to other parts of the world.
-Check back periodically to see if your zip code returns a forecast.
+If you entered a location from a US territory (like Puerto Rico or Guam), we’re currently working on expanding the Mosquito Forecast to other parts of the world.
+Check back periodically to see if your location returns a forecast.
 We expect to expand the Mosquito Forecast over time.

 Here is an overview.
 Remember, there could be some variability within your local area.
 For example, if you’re near standing water, you are more likely to experience mosquito activity than if you’re standing in the middle of a large parking lot.
 Be sure to consider these variables in addition to our guidelines

 Why was the mosquito sad on Christmas?
 It was a bah hum bug.

 What do mosquitoes and relatives have in common?
 They both share your blood.

 What is a mosquito's worst fear?
 The S.W.A.T Team.